DecBayComp/TRamWAy/doc/quickstart.rst

 Quick Start Guide
 =================

-|inferencemap| is a feature-rich library written in Python.
+|tramway| is a feature-rich library written in Python.
 Feel free to try its :ref:`demo scripts <quickstart.demos>`.

-|Inferencemap| is primarily intented to be imported as a library in a Python environment (see its :ref:`high-level interface <quickstart.helpers>`).
+|tramway| is primarily intented to be imported as a library in a Python environment (see its :ref:`high-level interface <quickstart.helpers>`).

 It also features a :ref:`command-line interface <quickstart.commandline>` for limited usage outside of the Python language.